poretsky/poretsky.github.io/rockbox/index.md

 Since the official Rockbox bootloader for Cowon iAudio X5 player overrides the original firmware, I prefer
 [the alternative one]({{ assets_url }}/x5_dualboot_RB_fw-2.10E.zip)
-that allows to keep Rockbox along with the original firmware.
+that allows one to keep Rockbox along with the original firmware.
 See the README file included into the archive for details.

 ### Playing midi-files